SamanthaR9/SamanthaR9/README.md

 ## :bar_chart: Excel and data basics
 ![Pivot Table and Visualisation Chart 1](Bike-Sales-Excel5.png)
 <br> ![Visualisation Chart 2](Bike-Sales-Excel4.png)
-<br>With the given dataset which shows KPIs from bike sales, I created pivot tables and a stacked bar chart to visually show my findings.
+<br>With the given dataset which shows KPIs from bike sales, my analysis through pivot tables and stacked bar charts shows where the company should focus sale efforts.
 The results show that the most profitable market is Australia, with a total of 63 sales, and that there are consistent sales within each age group and gender.
 Across all countries and age groups, female customers purchase more than male customers.
 The youth age category (under 25) have the least amount of sales.

 ## :snake: Python / Google Colab
 [Python Coding](student.ipynb)<br>